tedsluis/oyster3-lorawan-gps-tracker-ttn/README.md

   |   |   |   |         |     |            |                        | minutes, default disabled
 --------------------------------------------------------------------------------------------------------------------------------------------
 ````
+If you don't get an acknowledgement in time it doesn't mean the device configuration has failed.
+Sometimes it takes ages for a downlink to be comfirmed.
+It is always possible to check the acknowledgement later using the ack.py script.

-Check acknowledgement, specify the correct downlink and sequence number:
+To check acknowledgement, specify the correct downlink and sequence number:
 ````bash
 $ python ./ack.py  --downlink 9 --sequencenumber 2
 Response Code: 200